 Keep newly planted veggie beds weed-free.
 Check to make sure beds aren’t becoming too sodden in the rain, and if necessary improve your drainage.

-Start prunning citrus and any deciduous fruit trees that you didn’t summer in prune.
+Start pruning citrus and any deciduous fruit trees that you didn’t summer in prune.
 Makes sure you prune on a dry, sunny day to reduce the risk of diseases.

 Deadhead Hydrangeas, and any other flowering shrubs, perennials, or annuals with flowers that are past their best.
 Cut back perennials that have finished flowering, and trim back trees and shrubs where necessary.
 Leave pruning roses until July.